gavinly/CosmosGWG/README.md

 Discuss community calls [here](https://forum.cosmos.network/t/gwg-community-calls-updates/3238/6)

 ### Purpose
-The Cosmos GWG Community Call is intended to bring together various Cosmos stakeholders who play major roles developing the Cosmos.
+The Cosmos GWG Community Call is intended to bring together various Cosmos stakeholders who play major roles developing the Cosmos Hub.
 It's the opportunity to connect, provide updates across projects, and to support each other as we consider Cosmos governance.

 ### Next Call
 Mid-month topic call - **Wed Mar 18 @ 15:00 UTC** - **Connecting Cosmos Hub's governance to a dedicated legal entity**